Math-Muniz/Math-Muniz/README.md

 <div>
   <p>👋 Hello, I'm Matheus Muniz Damasco!
 My professional journey is driven by a passion for exploring the vast world of data and turning it into valuable insights.
 My goal is to build a solid career in the field of Data Science, always striving to uncover hidden patterns and tell compelling stories through data analysis.</p>

   <p>🔍 As a Data Scientist, I have a strong willingness to take on new responsibilities and develop competencies in the field.
-My portfolio includes more than 30 projects in the Data field, ranging from trend forecasting to customer segmentation, demonstrating my ability to apply solid Knowledge of Excel, SQL & Database Design, Machine Learning, Cloud Computing, Programming Languages, Product Sense, ETL, Operational Systems, Big Data, Data Visualization Tools, and Version Control.</p>
+My portfolio includes more than 30 projects in the Data field, demonstrating my ability to apply solid Knowledge of Excel, NoSQL, SQL & Database Design, Machine Learning, Cloud Computing, Programming Languages, Product Sense, ETL, Operational Systems, Big Data, Data Visualization Tools, and Version Control.</p>

   <h2>🛠️ Hard Skills:</h2>
   <ul>